nnmer/azure-iot-device-docker/README.md

 - add a verification certificate to your certificate settings at Azure DPS.
 The verification certificate is saved at *./scripts/certs/verification-code.cert.pem*

-### Step 3.
+### Step 3a.

-Go to Azure DPS > Manage enrollments and create your group enrollment, select your certificate from the list
+Go to "Azure DPS > Manage enrollments" and create your group enrollment, select your certificate from the list

+### Step 3b.

+Add a proper "IoTHub at Azure DPS > Linked IoT hubs"

 ### Step 4.